Mill Neck Manor School for the Deaf

 The school has an important role to play in educating and communicating with our school community to prevent the spread of COVID-19.
 Using Blackboard Connect, Class Dojo, Google Applications, and through community Zoom assemblies Mill Neck Manor provides regular updates about health safety, the reopening plan of the school, expectations and protocols for the school, and other relevant information.

 For the purpose of initial planning--information was collected from stakeholders using surveys, focus groups, and phone interviews in English and Spanish.
 Hearing from all of the school’s stakeholders is necessary for a successful school reopening, therefore, we will continue to provide a variety of means of communication where families, community and others can offer feedback or ask questions.
-As we prepare for reopening, Mill Neck Manor will create videos, posters, and actual live practices to explain to students how to follow the new COVID-19 protocols safely and correctly.
-These include hand washing, wearing masks (uniquely designed plastic masks that allow our Deaf students and staff to visually communicate appropriately), social distancing and general hygiene (protection during sneezing, coughing, etc.).
+As we prepare for reopening, Mill Neck Manor created websites for parents and students to follow the new COVID-19 protocols safely and correctly.
+These include hand washing, wearing masks, social distancing and general hygiene (protection during sneezing, coughing, etc.).
 During previous remote learning, the school communicated with parents using ASL/English/Spanish videos posted on our Vimeo page and regular posts on Class Dojo with a variety of language translations available.
 In addition to videos, the school provided live training and community assemblies.
 These practices, along with lessons integrated into classroom instruction, will continue to prepare students for safe returns to campus.

 Social Emotional Well-Being

-Mill Neck Manor will provide students and staff with extra social and emotional support as they return to school for the 2020-2021 school year, including an initial and prolonged re-entry orientation.
+Mill Neck Manor provided students and staff with extra social and emotional support as they have studied remotely and will continue to when they return to school for the 2020-2021 school year.
 This will focus on time for building strong/supportive relationships, healing and coping strategies, establishing new routines and check-ins.

 Mulit-Tiered Systems of Support (MTSS)

-The Student Support Team will be ready to assist students and staff in need.
+The Student Support Team are ready to assist students and staff in need.
 The Student Support Team includes a social worker, counselor, nurse, audiologist, ASL interpreter, and Spanish interpreter.
-The updated remote Multi-Tiered System of Support (MTSS) will include a screening tool for identifying the needs of returning students, followed by a strong set of universal (Tier 1) interventions to support the social/emotional well-being of all students and staff.
+The updated remote Multi-Tiered System of Support (MTSS) includes a screening tool for identifying the needs of returning students, followed by a strong set of universal (Tier 1) interventions to support the social/emotional well-being of all students and staff.
 Furthermore, each student will receive the level and type of support needed (secondary, Tier 2, and tertiary, Tier 3, intervention) based on individual circumstances.
-A regular check-in process will be employed for students at all levels.
+A regular check-in process will continued to be employed for students at all levels.
 Weekly progress reports for all students and schoolwide snapshots will be maintained to guide interventions and ensure that student needs are being addressed.

-Mill Neck Manor will create partnerships with local agencies and will be maintained to secure additional assistance in this regard.
+Mill Neck Manor has created partnerships with local agencies to secure additional assistance in this regard.
 Continuously updated resources are available online as well as through the school’s social worker or counselors.

 Shared Decision-Making Teams/Advisory Councils

-A variety of forums and data collection methods will be used to inform school decision making in respect to maintaining positive school climates, addressing the social and emotional needs of students and staff, building resilience, and providing staff members with related professional development.
+A variety of forums and data collection methods were used to inform school decision making in respect to maintaining positive school climates, addressing the social and emotional needs of students and staff, building resilience, and providing staff members with related professional development.

 - Focus Groups